jundalisay/spblist/content/en/research/bacon/nova/book-2/chapter-09.md

 ---
-title: "Constitutive or Collective Instances"
+title: "5: Constitutive or Collective Instances"
 heading: Chapter 9
 weight: 28
-description: ""
+description: "These are a species or lesser form of the required nature"
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---